moggieuk/ERCF-Software-V3/README.md

 TODO

 ### Adjusting configuration at runtime
   All the essential configuration and tuning parameters can be modified at runtime without restarting Klipper.
-Use the `ERCF_TEST_CONFIG` command to do this.
+Use the `ERCF_TEST_CONFIG` command to do this

   <img src="doc/ercf_test_config.png" width="500" alt="ERCF_TEST_CONFIG">

   Any of the displayed config settings can be modifed.
 E.g.
-  > ERCF_TEST_CONFIG
+  > ERCF_TEST_CONFIG home_position_to_nozzle=45

 ## Full set of ERCF Commands:
   | Commmand | Description | Parameters |
   | -------- | ----------- | ---------- |